Texas high court rules state must reveal supplier of execution drugs

-AUSTIN, Texas (Reuters) - Texas must reveal the source of the drugs it uses for executions, its Supreme Court affirmed on Friday, rejecting the state’s arguments that doing so could lead to physical harm of the supplier and impede lethal injections.
+AUSTIN, Texas, June 1 (Reuters) - Texas must reveal the source of the drugs it uses for executions, its Supreme Court affirmed on Friday, rejecting the state’s arguments that doing so could lead to physical harm of the supplier and impede lethal injections.

 Ever since a sales ban of lethal injection drugs by major pharmaceutical companies a few years ago, most states have kept the suppliers of their drugs secret.
 This has prompted lawsuits on behalf of death row inmates, arguing that prisoners could be subjected to unconstitutional suffering from faulty drugs in lethal injection mixes from questionable suppliers.